Oghenesuvwe-dev/Assignment-1/README.md

-Assignment 1:
 Research Paper: Write a 2-page paper on the different cloud deployment models (Public, Private, Hybrid) and their use cases.
-Practical Task: Create an Azure account and explore the Azure Portal.
-Capture screenshots of key features (e.g., creating a VM, browsing services).
-For now, you can submit this to my email address mygodsent002@outlook.com.
-Subsequently, you will place them on your GitHub page and share them with me.

 SOLUTION....